ACBLmerge Logo

 Data Mining Output File

-The top level of the JSON structure contains event and pairs fields.
+The top level of the JSON structure always contains an event field.
+Depending on the value of event.gametype, other fields will be present.
+Pairs and team events contain the pairs and teams fields respectively.
+Team events also contain the players field.
+Board-a-Match (BAM) events contain the teams field but not the players field.
 The following is an sample of the event data.
 Note: In the actual file, the only white space will be within quoted fields and the order of the fields is arbitrary.

 "event":{